Now your app is tested and ready to be published so anyone can use it.

 This is huge, you have your Meteor app running on Galaxy, ready to be used by anyone in the world!

-Review: you can check how your code should be in the end of this step here
+Review: you can check how your code should be at the end of this step here

 In the next step we are going to provide some ideas for you to continue developing your app and more content to see next.